AdobeDocs/experience-manager-64.sv-SE/help/assets/content-fragments-variations.md

 >
 >Dessa resurser kan inte flyttas eller tas bort på en referenssida.
 Detta måste göras i fragmentredigeraren.
 >
 >Formatering av resursen (t.ex. storlek) måste dock göras i [sidredigeraren](/help/sites-authoring/content-fragments.md).
-Representationen av resursen i fragmentredigeraren är endast till för att skapa innehållsflödet.
+The representation of the asset in the fragment editor is purely for authoring the content flow.

 >[!NOTE]
 >
->Det finns olika metoder för att lägga till [bilder](content-fragments.md#fragments-with-visual-assets) till fragmentet och/eller sidan.
+>There are various methods of adding [images](content-fragments.md#fragments-with-visual-assets) to the fragment and/or page.

 1. Placera markören på den plats där du vill lägga till bilden.
 1. Use the **[!UICONTROL Insert Asset]** icon to open the search dialog.

    ![cf-insertasset-icon](assets/cf-insertasset-icon.png)

-1. I dialogrutan kan du antingen:
+1. In the dialog you can either:

-   * navigera till den nödvändiga resursen i DAM
+   * navigate to the required asset in DAM
-   * söka efter resursen i DAM
+   * search for the asset in DAM
    Välj önskad resurs genom att klicka på miniatyrbilden.

 1. Use **[!UICONTROL Select]** to add the asset to the paragraph system of your content fragment at the current location.